lamachine/Basic_Orchestrator_Agent_Personality/README_TOOLS.md

 # For any file not present in the sub-graph, the orchestrator's version is used by default.
 # As sub-graphs mature, they should implement their own versions as needed for modularity.

+1. What Every Graph Needs (Generic/Template)
+graph_name: Unique name for the graph/agent (from config).
+system_prompt: Default system prompt (from config).
+llm_config: How to access LLM (parent, local, remote).
+db_config: How to access DB (parent, local, remote).
+state_config: State management (parent, local, stand-alone).
+logging_config: Logging level, file, etc.
+user_config: User/role/line-level security (parent/local).
+tool_registry_config: How to discover/approve tools.  --NO.  Tool registry is a core function of all the graphs.
+These should be in a generic config class (e.g., GraphConfig), with sensible defaults and the ability to override via env or file.  -- That was my thought, but is this getting too complex?
+Perhaps different sections in the same config file?  .i.e. does this graph use this feature?
+How is this graph configured to use it?
+2. What Makes the Orchestrator Unique
+Role: Only the orchestrator talks to the user directly.  -- How is this different than the prompt?
+Personality: May inject personality into prompts.
+Sub-graph Coordination: Assigns tasks to sub-graphs/tools.  -- Again, core function of all graphs.
+Conversation Management: Maintains user-facing conversation state.  -- Not needed.
+If it uses conversation, it must use conversation state and persistant memory.
+Perhaps add these requirements as a note to the conversation config.
+System prompt: More complex, may include instructions for tool/agent routing.  -- Agreed, and I missed this, good catch.
+These should be in orchestrator-specific config fields or a subclass (e.g., OrchestratorConfig(GraphConfig)). -- Yes, see above comment for tool registry
+3. What Makes a Tool Agent Graph Unique
+Specialized tool configs (e.g., Gmail, Calendar, etc.).  --  No, all of these are tool agent graphs.
+Sub-tool registry: May have its own sub-graph/tool registry.  -- Already part of the program, or explain to me why it is not.
+No direct user conversation (unless acting as a stand-alone agent).  -- No, congured above These should be in agent-specific config fields or a subclass (e.g., PersonalAssistantConfig(GraphConfig)).
+4. Implementation Plan
+Step 1: Expand graph_config.py to include all generic config fields (with docstrings).
+Great point for doc strings.
+Step 2: Move orchestrator-specific fields to a subclass or a separate config (if needed).
+Step 3: Update the orchestrator’s graph file to use the new config structure.
+Step 4: Do the same for personal_assistant and other agents. -- That is this whole excercise.

+uuid will not handle . appended uuids in the database.
+If a message has a request_id, it much move that to metadata as parent request_id, and if it is going to the parent as a response, it should close it's local request and request_id and replace it with the parent request id.

+Wrap on Monday 5/6/2025
+We are failing to call the dummy email tool
+We are failing to authorize anything with google
+We are not logging transactions through the personal assistant We just got the failed to encode error AGAIN

+We were adjusting the settings and it was ratholing so we tried to return to testing messages between graphs.
+Somewhat successful but with kluge files
+We are not sending our messages to or from the UI, rather directly through the personal assistant graph We I do not believe we are sending the messages to the personal assistant graph llm connection

+Multi-Personality Config Migration Checklist
+[ ] Update YAML Structure
+Add a personality: section with:
+default_personality: valet
+personalities: dictionary, one entry per agent/personality.
+Example:
+Apply to user_config....
+[ ] Move Existing Personality Configs to YAML
+For each agent/personality, move their config from Python or other files into the YAML under personalities:.
+[ ] Update/Refactor Agent Loading Logic
+Ensure agent/personality selection uses get_personality_config(name, ...) from personality_config.py.
+When switching personalities (e.g., “Let me speak with the personal assistant”), pass the correct name to the loader.
+[ ] Session/State Management
+Ensure each personality/agent can have its own session state (e.g., conversation history, context).
+Store session state keyed by both personality_name and session_id if needed.
+[ ] Update Documentation
+Document the new YAML structure and how to add/edit personalities.
+Add usage examples for switching personalities and listing available personalities.
+[ ] Test Backward Compatibility
+Verify that a single-personality config (old style) still works.
+[ ] (Optional) Add CLI/Tooling
+Add a script or CLI command to list available personalities and show their config.
+File/Location Reference:
+YAML: config/developer_user_config.yaml
+Loader: src/config/personality_config.py
+Agent/session logic: wherever you manage agent state/switching